hmis4/SurpassingLNTradeOffQKD/README.md

 - Wang_U_fine - Wang under a unitary operation, arranged as a heatmap array, over the range 0 to pi/2
 - Wang_U_fine_params - the parameter vectors used for the theta and phi values

+---

+### TFQKD_KeyRates.xlsx
+Excel file containing the simulated points of the analytical expression for the key rate of TF-QKD in a lossy channel.
+Used to add the TF-QKD plot to the loss comparison.